vishvAsa/sanskrit/vyAkaraNam/whitney/05_Chapter_I_ALPHABET.md

 **2.** Much that relates to the history of the Indian alphabets is still obscure.
-The earliest written monuments of known date in the country are the inscriptions containing the edicts of Açoka or Piyadasi, of about the middle of the third century B.C.
+The earliest written monuments of known date in the country are the inscriptions containing the edicts of Aśoka or Piyadasi, of about the middle of the third century B.C.
 They are in two different systems of characters, of which one shows distinct signs of derivation from a Semitic source, while the other is also probably, though much less evidently, of the same origin.
-From the latter, the Laṭh, or Southern Açoka character (of Girnar), come the later Indian alphabets, both those of the northern Aryan languages and those of the southern Dravidian languages.
+From the latter, the Laṭh, or Southern Aśoka character (of Girnar), come the later Indian alphabets, both those of the northern Aryan languages and those of the southern Dravidian languages.
 The **nāgarī**, **devanāgarī**, Bengālī, Guzerātī, and others, are varieties of its northern derivatives; and with them are